Antipodean albatross

 The Antipodean albatross (Diomedea antipodensis) (Toroa) is a large seabird in the albatross family.
-Antipodean albatrosses are smaller than snowy albatrosses, and breed in predominantly brown plumage, but are otherwise difficult to distinguish from young snowy albatrosses (snowy albatrosses grow lighter in color with age, while the Antipodean stays darker).
+Its recognition as more than a subspecies of the wandering albatross is relatively recent, and still not accepted by all authorities.
+Antipodean albatrosses are smaller than other former wandering albatrosses, now called snowy albatrosses, and breed in predominantly brown plumage, but are otherwise difficult to distinguish from young snowy albatrosses (snowy albatrosses grow lighter in color with age, while the Antipodean stays darker).

 Etymology

-Diomedea antipodensis breaks into Diomedea referring to Diomedes, whose companions turned to birds, and antipodensis, the Latin form of the Antipodes Islands, where they are found.
+The name Diomedea antipodensis includes the genus name Diomedea after the Greek warrior king Diomedes, whose companions turned to birds, and the species name antipodensis, the Latin form of the Antipodes Islands, where they are found.

 Taxonomy

 The Antipodean albatross belongs to the order Procellariiformes.
 Like all members of this order, they have naricorns, tubular nasal passages on their bill.
 They also have a unique palate with seven to nine bony plates.
 One of the great albatrosses of the genus Diomedea, it was only distinguished as a subspecies of the wandering albatross (now the snowy albatross) in 1992 and recognised by some authorities as a full species in 1998.
 While not all scientists believe it is a full species, retaining it with the wandering albatross, a 2004 study of the mitochondrial DNA and microsatellites of the wandering albatross species complex supported the split.
-Among the major experts, BirdLife International has split this species, Jim Clements has not yet, and the SACC has a proposal on the table to split it.
+Among the major experts, BirdLife International has split this species, Jim Clements did not before his death in 2005, and the SACC has a proposal on the table to split it.